immutability-io/vault-ethereum/README.md

 The community chat that the [dapphub](https://dapphub.com/) guys run (esp.
 Andy and Mikael and Daniel Brockman) is a super warm and welcoming place that pointed me towards code that greatly helped this experiment.

+Last but not least is the wonderfully elegant [Ethereum Development with Go produced by Miguel Mota](https://github.com/miguelmota/ethereum-development-with-go-book).

 ## License

-This code is licensed under the MPLv2 license.
+This code is licensed under the Apache 2 license.
 Please feel free to use it.
 Please feel free to contribute.

 ## Donations?